d3/d3-time-format/README.md

 Parses the specified *string*, returning the corresponding [date](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Date) or null if the string could not be parsed according to this format’s specifier.

-Parsing is strict: if the specified <i>string</i> does not exactly match the associated format specifier, this method returns null.
-For example, if the associated format is `"%Y-%m-%dT%H:%M:%SZ"`, then the string `"2011-07-01T19:15:28Z"` will be parsed as expected, but `"2011-07-01T19:15:28"`, `"2011-07-01 19:15:28"` and `"2011-07-01"` will return null.
-(Note that the hard-coded `"Z"` here is different from the time zone offset directive `%Z`.)
+Parsing is strict: if the specified <i>string</i> does not exactly match the associated specifier, this method returns null.
+For example, if the associated specifier is `%Y-%m-%dT%H:%M:%SZ`, then the string `"2011-07-01T19:15:28Z"` will be parsed as expected, but `"2011-07-01T19:15:28"`, `"2011-07-01 19:15:28"` and `"2011-07-01"` will return null.
+(Note that the literal `Z` here is different from the time zone offset directive `%Z`.)
 If a more flexible parser is desired, try multiple formats sequentially until one returns non-null.

 The `%d` and `%e` format specifiers are considered equivalent for parsing.